The Amazing Connection Between Cellular Memory And Our Health

 To wrap up, I encourage each one of you to live in synchronicity with your own heart – and addressing cellular memory is a piece of the puzzle.
 Explore your past.
 Hire a professional to help you identify those experiences which may have altered your physiology in negative ways; process these and deactivate them – make them powerless to harm you.
 Try hypnosis, neurofeedback, EFT or EMDR.
 Or maybe an energy practice such as Reiki or Healing Touch is what will help.
 The good news is that we can do things in the physical realm to create an environment in the body which is conducive to healing.

 And of course, always address the basics.
 Eat healthy Wildatarian® food.
 Get rest.
 Move.
 Develop a spiritual practice.
 Connect with others.
 Manage stress.
-My custom formula Compr-DWO can also help.
-It is a blend of ingredients especially formulated to support the body’s stress response.
-It combines soothing amino acids, adaptogenic botanicals and other essential ingredients to provide anti-inflammatory, stress-handling, and muscle and nerve function support in a gentle yet effective way.
-This formula could be a big component of your healing journey.
+My custom formula, Stress Mover, can also help.
+Stress Mover combines soothing amino acids and adaptogenic botanicals to provide anti-inflammatory, muscle and nerve function support in a gentle yet effective blend.
+This formula is designed to target stress from the inside out, providing a strong foundation for any healing journey.